 Using and creating a checklist is not a fast and desirable routine

 Without testing the checklist in the real world, it will probably fail to fulfill its purpose.
 Finding an optimal checklist for the purpose you create requires trial and error.
 You need to study the failures the first versions of checklists provide.
 You have them optimize it gradually.
 Start with one change.
 When you see it work make another change until you are done.
 You will probably need to continuously improve it.
 When things change, you need to change the checklist.
 A checklist is only a tool for helping you.
 If it doesn´t help, refine it.
 If you cannot make it work, forget it.

 It also takes time to use the checklist.
 You must create a habit to use the list first.
 This takes time from weeks to months depending on the task and how often you have done things differently in similar situations.
-Most of the people do not like checklists.
+Most people do not like checklists.
 They make you feel like you are like a child who needs continuous help.
 They are embarrassing to some extent.
 Nobody wants to show their checklists to others.
 You should see it differently.
 Checklists help you to get all the routines away from your mind.
 And you can start concentrating on the things that require deep thinking.
 You have to accept that your ability to remember all the things is restricted.
 Checklists help you.
 See them as a tool, instead of humiliation or a sign of weakness.